-- Your company uses only standalone, PTS-approved point-of-interaction (POI) devices (excludes SCRs) connected via IP to your payment processor to take your customers' payment card information; - The standalone, IP-connected POI devices are validated to the PTS POI program as listed on the PCI SSC website (excludes SCRs); - The standalone, IP-connected POI devices are not connected to any other systems within your environment (this can be achieved via network segmentation to isolate POI devices from other systems); - The only transmission of cardholder data is from the PTS-approved POI devices to the payment processor; - The POI device does not rely on any other device (e.g., computer, mobile phone, tablet, etc.) to connect to the payment processor; - Your company retains only paper reports or paper copies of receipts with cardholder data, and these documents are not received electronically; and - Your company does not store cardholder data in electronic format.
+- Your company uses only standalone, PTS-approved point-of-interaction (POI) devices (excludes SCRs) connected via IP to your payment processor to take your customers' payment card information; - The standalone, IP-connected POI devices are validated to the PTS POI program as listed on the PCI SSC website (excludes SCRs); - The standalone, IP-connected POI devices are not connected to any other systems within your environment (this can be achieved via network segmentation to isolate POI devices from other systems); - The only transmission of cardholder data is from the PTS-approved POI devices to the payment processor; - The POI device does not rely on any other device (e.g., computer, mobile phone, tablet, etc.) to connect to the payment processor; - Any cardholder data your company retains is on paper (for example, printed reports or receipts), and these documents are not received electronically; and - Your company does not store cardholder data in electronic format.